 Next up is fusion on the mental channel, the level of the thinking mind.
 This is the ability to exchange thoughts and ideas, risking disagreement and disapproval.
 For sure, there needs to be a certain blend of compatibility for this to happen: two compatible people sharing certain basic ideas about life.
 And spiritually, they will need to be on the same plane of development.

-Now, this doesn’t mean that every little iota of everything needs to be shared.
+Now, this doesn’t mean we need to share every little iota of everything.
 That’s not possible and not necessary.
 Some variety adds a bit of spice, and of course, divergence is key for further development.

 It’s not so much the differences that are the main point, but our attitudes about them.
 That’s what matters.
 Do we avoid discussing our ideas because we don’t want to make waves?
 Do we agree as a way to keep the peace, claiming, “it’s not that important, anyway”?
 Can we not be bothered to think deeply about things that aren’t all about us?
 Are we secretly insisting on being right, for the sake of being right?
 Do we pick fights over opinions so we have an outlet for a pent-up tongue lashing, rather than a constructive conversation?

-We only have the freedom to have different ideas if we are both anchored and aimed in the direction of spiritual truth.
-With truth as the mission, everyone is pointed in the same direction.
+We only have the freedom to have different ideas if we both anchor and aim in the direction of spiritual truth.
+With truth as the mission, everyone points in the same direction.
 Because ultimately, there is only one truth.
 We can apply this to the whopper issues in our lives as easily as to everyday inanities.